sdmx-twg/vtl/v2.1/docs/operators/Division/content.rst

 Behavior
 --------

-The operator has the behaviour of the “Operators applicable on two Scalar Values or Data Sets or Data Set Components” (see the section “Typical behaviours of the ML Operators”).
+The operator has the behaviour of the "Operators applicable on two Scalar Values or Data Sets or Data Set Components" (see the section "Typical behaviours of the ML Operators").
 According to the general rules about data types, the operator can be applied also on sub-types of number, that is the type integer.
 The result has type number.

 If op2 is 0 then the operation generates a run-time error.